particle-iot/docs/src/content/reference/firmware.md

 - instead of being initialized on each program start, `retained` variables are initialized when the device is first powered on (with VIN, from being powered off with VIN and VBAT completely removed).
 When the device is powered on, the system takes care of setting these variables to their initial values.
-`lastTemperature` and `numberOfPresses` would be initialized to 0, while `nmberOfTriesRemaining` would be initialized to 10.
+`lastTemperature` and `numberOfPresses` would be initialized to 0, while `numberOfTriesRemaining` would be initialized to 10.
 - the last value set on the variable is retained *as long as the device is powered from VIN or VBAT and is not hard reset*.

 `retained` variables can be updated freely just as with regular RAM variables and operate